mir1198yusuf/incremental-replication/README.md

 - It explicitly syncs tables one-by-one, to avoid load on source database.
 - It does not require too much storage.
 In destination, it requires space equal to source database + size of one largest table in source.
 - While moving the tool to another server, you can retain the current cursor state of sync by copying the `sync-state` directory.
+- If you want to do full-refresh of a particular table at some point, just drop the `<table-name>` and `<table-name>_stg` tables in destination.
+In next sync, it will automatically use initial sync (pg-dump) mode for that table.
+To do full-refresh of all tables, do the same for all tables in destination.

 ### Current limits